JeremiahKaren/35percent.github.io/_posts/2020-03-23-shopping-centre-compulsory-purchase-order.md

 ---
+layout: post
-title: "Council seeks CPO powers to buy E&C shopping centre and remove traders"
+title: 'Council seeks CPO powers and to ''buy'' E&C shopping centre '
-subtitle: "Council to approve compulsory purchase of shopping centre traders"
+subtitle: Council to approve compulsory purchase of shopping centre traders
 published: false
 ---
+Southwark Council is poised to purchase the Elephant and Castle shopping centre and the London Collegae of Communiction from developer Delancey and the University of the Arts London, as part of a legal maneuvre that will overide the legal rights of those whose light will be effected by the redevelopment of the two sites.
+It intends to do this by way of a leasing arrangement Southwark will also take on Compulsory Purchase Order powers to ensure that Delancey can take over all the land  within the development site  of compulsory control powers over the Elephantand Castle shopping centre

 Last week the BBC [ran a feature](https://twitter.com/LatinElephant/status/1239870649851613185) on the last remaining traders at Elephant & Castle shopping centre.

 ![](http://35percent.org/img/tradersbbc.png)